sbarthelemy/metapodfromurdf/README.txt

 * the URDF parser mixes up the joint ordering found in the URDF file.
-  Joint ordering in metapod is important since it defines the meaning of the lines and columins in the linearized model.
-By default, joints are ordered by walking the tree by depth first, with siblings sorted alphabetically. metapodfromurdf-bin lets you re-order siblings with the --joint argument.
+  Joint ordering in metapod is important since it defines the meaning of the lines and columns in the linearized model.
+By default, joints are ordered by walking the tree by depth first, with siblings sorted alphabetically. metapodfromurdf lets you re-order siblings with the --joint argument.

 Dependencies
 ------------

-* metapod (for some utilities)
+* metapod_robotbuilder
 * eigen3
 * urdf and tinyxml
 * roscpp
-* boost program options
+* boost program_options

 URDF disambiguation
 -------------------